 Mayor George Vavoulis sent telegrams today to Minnesota members of congress urging them all to support the federal administration's right-to-vote program.
 A short time later his move was approved by the City Council.
 The mayor wired:

-"America's future and confirming symbol of a free and democratic society can only be maintained by all Americans being able to exercise their inalienable right to vote.

-"I respectfully urge you to let Americans know that the citizens of St. Paul and Minnesota demand that the right to vote shall be greatered." the right to vote shall be guaranteed."
+"America's future and confirming symbol of a free and democratic society can only be maintained by all Americans being able to exercise their inalienable right to vote shall be guaranteed."
+The message did not specifically urge you to let Americans know that the citizens of St. Paul and Minnesota demand that the right to vote shall be guaranteed.
+The message did not specifically mention President Johnson's Monday night speech and proposals for a right-to-vote bill.

-Vavoulis Supports Right-to-Vote

-The mayor wired: "America's future and confirming symbol of a free and democratic society can only democratic society can only be maintained by all Amer-icans being able to exercise their inalienable right to vote.
-"I respectfully urge you to let Americans know that the citizens of St. Paul and Minnesota demand that the right to vote shall be guar-anteed."
+Vavoulis Supports Right-to-Vote Mayor George Va voulis sent telegrams today to Minnesota members of congress urging them all to support of the federal ariministration's right-to-vote program.
+A short time later his more was approved by the City Council.
+The mayor wired: "America's future and confirming symbol of a free and democratic society can only be maintained by all Americans being able to exercise their inalienable right to vote.
+"I respectifully urge you to let Americans know that the citizens of St. Paul and Minnesota demand that the right to vote shall be guaranteed."